 The NWDAF can process UE related data as the following:

-Collect UE related data to provide UE related analytics for the user, e.g. UE mobility analytics.
+- Collect UE related data to provide UE related analytics for the user, e.g. UE mobility analytics.

-Share analytics result to NF consumers, e.g. internal NF or 3rd AF.
+- Share analytics result to NF consumers, e.g. internal NF or 3rd AF.

 The PLMN NFs or AFs can process UE related data as the following:

-Collect and store UE related data.
+- Collect and store UE related data.

-Share UE related data to NWDAF.
+- Share UE related data to NWDAF.

 Since the UE related data may contain personally identifiable information, thus, processing of those data should consider user consent aspects.
 The analytics service is provided by PLMN to a specific subscriber.
 The key point is that the NWDAF in the PLMN only collects network data which is bound to a subscriber ID, i.e. SUPI, and the analysis output is also bound to that SUPI.
 Even in case that another user borrows the subscriber’s phone, the PLMN cannot output an analysis result bound to that user because the PLMN just knows current collected data is from the subscriber identified by the SUPI.
 The PLMN does not output any analysis bound to that user who are using the phone, instead, the output is still bound to subscriber because the collected data is identified by the SUPI, not the user’s ID.
 The only issue is that the analysis may not be precious enough for the subscriber.
 Since the PLMN does not output any analysis bound to the user who are using the phone, the user’s privacy is not disrupted, so, it is also aligned with regulation.
 Thus, for this use case, since the service is provided to the specific subscriber, user consent should be collected from subscriber.